ece324-2019/RE-SEARCH/README.md

 Manager side allows upload of images that get preprocessed and ran through saved models to return predicted labels.

+DEMO/CUSTOMER.PY:

+calls customer_helpers.py with inputted search keywords to obtain the paths of the image results.

+DEMO/CUSTOMER_HELPERS.PY:

+stores functions called by customer.py that generates query based on inputted search keywords and returns the paths of the image results.

 MAIN.PY:

 trains a NN model based on specified parameters and dataset specified through datafolder path.
 Will show plots, confusion matrices and save model.